iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 This unprecedented scale allowed ImageNet to capture a diverse range of real-world objects and scenes.
 As of November 2024, the ImageNet<d-cite key="2"/> paper has since been cited over 76,000 times according to Google Scholar, and more than 34,000 times in IEEE Xplore, underscoring its profound impact on computer vision.
 Its influence is so significant that even in other fields of machine learning, the expression
 "ImageNet moment" is used to describe groundbreaking developments.

 Introduced in 2012, **ImageNet-1k**<d-cite key="1"/> was created specifically for the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 It contains 1,000 diverse classes of animals, plants, foods, tools, and environments (e.g., lakesides, valleys).
 It includes a training set of over 1 million images from the original ImageNet, along with validation and test sets of 50,000 and 100,000 images, respectively.
-The evaluation subsets were formed by a process closely following the original dataset creation.
+The evaluation subsets were formed by a process following the original dataset creation.
 It is important to note that, since the test set labels are not publicly available, the validation set is typically used for model evaluation.

 #### Problems
 We were aware that ImageNet-1k had issues, which is common in real-world datasets.
 However, while analyzing model errors for another project, we were surprised by the size of the effects of the problems related to the ground truth.
 We decided to investigate them in greater detail.
-Our initial goal was simple: fix the labels to reduce noise — a task we assumed would be straightforward.
-However, upon further examination, we discovered that the issues were complex and far more deeply rooted than expected.
+The initial goal looked simple: correct the labels to reduce noise — a task we assumed would be straightforward.
+However, upon further examination, we discovered that the issues were complex and far more deeply rooted.

-Some of the issues are easier to solve, such as incorrect image labels, overlapping classes, and duplicate images.
-These can be addressed by relabeling the images where possible, removing irrelevant or dependent classes, and cleaning up duplicates.
-However, there are other issues, such as a distribution shift between the training and evaluation subsets, where we see no efficient solution; it could be even seen as a feature rather than a bug since in real deployment, test and training data are never i.i.d. (independent and identically distributed).
+The easy-to-solve issues, such as incorrect image labels, redundant classes, and duplicate images, can be addressed by relabeling, merging classes, and cleaning up duplicates.
+However, there are other issues, such as a distribution shift between the training and evaluation subsets, where we see no fully backward-compatible solution.
+The domain shift could even be seen as a feature rather than a bug since in real deployment, test and training data are never i.i.d. (independent and identically distributed).
-The inclusion of multilabel images depicting multiple objects from different ImageNet classes poses another problem with no obvious, backward-compatible solution.
-The removal of such images is a possibility when ImageNet-1k is used for training.
-However, their prevalence, which we estimate to be in the range from 15% to 21% in the validation set, probably rules out adopting this solution for standard ImageNet-1k evaluation.
-Modifications of the evaluation protocol might be preferrable, e.g. considering any predicted label from the multilabel ground-truth set as a correct output, referred to as ReaL accuracy <d-cite key="5"/> and already adopted by some works alongside standard accuracy.
+The inclusion of images depicting objects from multiple ImageNet classes, called multilabel images, poses another problem with no straightforward solution.
+Their removal is a possibility when ImageNet-1k is used for training.
+However, their prevalence, which we estimate to be in the 15 to 21% range in the validation set, probably rules out adopting this solution.
+Other modifications of the evaluation protocol might be preferable, e.g. considering any predicted label from the multilabel ground-truth set as correct.
+Referred to as ReaL accuracy <d-cite key="5"/>, it has already been reported alongside the standard accuracy.

 ##  Known ImageNet-1k Issues

-Prior studies identified and analyzed issues related to the ImageNet dataset, but they each deal only with a specific concern and usually focus on the validation set.
-The topic that received the most attention is annotation errors, which distort the evaluation of model accuracy<d-cite key="4,6,5,7,9"/>.
+Prior studies identified and analyzed many ImageNet issues, but they each deal only with a specific concern and usually focus on the validation set.
+The topic that received the most attention is annotation errors, which distort the evaluation of model accuracy <d-cite key="4,6,5,7,9"/>.
 Overlapping class definitions were reported in Vasudevan et al.<d-cite key="8"/>.
-Duplicate images, which cause overestimation of model performance for certain classes, were mentioned in several papers <d-cite key="8, 11, 16"/>.
+Duplicate images were mentioned in several papers <d-cite key="8, 11, 16"/>.

 <details>
-    <summary style="font-weight:800">Previous Work in Detail</summary>
+    <summary style="font-weight:800">Prior Work in Detail</summary>

 <div style="margin:15px 0px 15px 0;">
-<span style="font-weight:800">Imagenet Multilabel<d-cite key="4"/></span>
+<span style="font-weight:800">Imagenet Multilabel<d-cite key="4"/>:</span>
-The authors reannotated a class-balanced subset of images, covering 40% of the validation set.
+the authors reannotated a class-balanced subset of images, covering 40% of the validation set.
 The main focus was on assigning multiple labels to capture the presence of several objects from different ImageNet classes.
 The work highlighted the extent of the multilabel problem.
 </div>

 <div style="margin:15px 0px 15px 0;">
-<span style="font-weight:800">Contextualizing Progress on Benchmarks<d-cite key="6"/></span>
+<span style="font-weight:800">Contextualizing Progress on Benchmarks<d-cite key="6"/>:</span>
-The authors reannotated 20% of validation images from each class with predictions from an ensemble of deep models, which were verified by non-expert annotators.
+the authors reannotated 20% of validation images from each class with predictions from an ensemble of deep models, which were verified by non-expert annotators.
 Their analysis revealed over 21% of images were multilabel.
 The work also lists groups of most commonly co-occurring classes, like "race car" and "car wheel" (see Figure 9).
 </div>

 <div style="margin:15px 0px 15px 0;">
-<span style="font-weight:800">Imagenet Real<d-cite key="5"/></span> aimed at correcting all labels in the validation set.
+<span style="font-weight:800">Imagenet Real<d-cite key="5"/>:</span> aimed at correcting all labels in the validation set.
 The original label was deemed correct if it agreed with the predictions of all 6 deep models selected by the authors.
 This was the case for approximately 50% of images.
 For the remaining images, labels were manually reviewed by five human annotators.
 About 15% of the images are reported as multilabel and about 6% as ambiguous (which were left unlabeled).
 <div style="margin-top: 15px">
 The training set was checked using BiT-L<d-cite key="16"/> model predictions, without human involvement.
 In 10-fold cross-validation, approximately 90% of the training images had labels consistent with model predictions.